libraryofcelsus/Aetherius_AI_Assistant/readme.md

 More output examples can be found at https://github.com/libraryofcelsus/Aetherius_Ai_Assistant_Outputs

-Latest Untested Version/Best Script for Code Viewing can be found at /scripts/resources/Base_Aetherius_Script_For_Analysis.py (This version has undergone very little testing and will most likely have bugs.
-Copy the script to the OpenAi_General_Chatbot folder to use.)

 Discord Server: https://discord.gg/pb5zcNa7zE

 Join the Discord for help or to get more in-depth information!